 The European Migration Network (EMN)

-The European Migration Network (EMN) is a Europe-wide network consisting of National Contact Points (NCPs) in the Member States and Norway, providing information on migration and asylum.
+The European Migration Network (EMN) is a Europe-wide network consisting of National Contact Points (NCPs), providing information on migration and asylum.
 The EMN was officially set up in 2008 by the European Commission on behalf of the European Council in order to satisfy the need for a regular exchange of reliable information on migration and asylum related issues on a European level.

 The study is the result of a collaboration of migration and asylum experts representing EMN contact points across the EU.